-In the 1970s, as modern western-style square dance clubs met defeat after defeat in their efforts to name the square dance the national folk dance of the United States of America, their efforts focused on passing legislation at the state level.
+In the late 1970s, as modern western-style square dance clubs met defeat after defeat in their efforts to name the square dance the national folk dance of the United States of America, their efforts focused on passing legislation at the state level.
 The intention was to get each state to designate the square dance as their official "state" folk dance.
 A major purpose of the state level activity was to fortify the case for a national folk dance.
 As activity on the national level continued, Oregon became the first state to adopt, by Senate Concurrent Resolution, the square dance as its official dance (1977).

 The next year a bill was pre-filed in the Washington State Legislature.
 Senate Bill No. 2015 (SB2015), by Senator Don Talley.
 SB2015 proposed the square dance as "the official state dance of the State of Washington."
 At this time, Talley stated that he filed the measure at the request of square dance clubs throughout the state to help publicize the National Square Dance Convention scheduled for the Seattle Center, Seattle in 1981.
-That convention would go on to found the United Square Dancers of America, Inc.

 SB2015 was scheduled to go before the Senate Parks and Recreation Committee on January 23, 1979, for its first step on the road to officialdom.
 Prior to the hearing,